BWindey/c3vm/README.md

 ## Planned/ideas:
-A 'snapshot' subcommand for installing from-source that will store the currently enabled compiler under an alias (probably git/snapshots/<alias>/) that allows you to quickly snapshot the version, update and compare behaviour.
+- A 'snapshot' subcommand for installing from-source that will store the currently enabled compiler under an alias (probably git/snapshots/<alias>/) that allows you to quickly snapshot the version, update and compare behaviour.

-Some kind of alias to create like 'c3c_debug' or whatever as available executable.
+- Some kind of alias to create like 'c3c_debug' or whatever as available executable.
 Not trivial as the script needs to know which aliasses are from c3vm.
 Might not be implemented ever.

+- A bash completion script for this bash script.
+Because the greatest ally for your commandline adventures is good old `<tab><tab>`.